assen-totin/cdn/INTEGRATION.md

 Define the SQL INSERT query.
 It must have placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `content_type`, `content_disposition`, `etag`.
 All these placeholders should be `'%s'` (for strings); don't forget the single quotes around the string placeholder.

+### Update

+Uses the same configuration as for the upload.

+Make sure the file ID is a UNIQUE key in the database and use REPLACE in the `cdn_sql_insert` statement so that the metadata may get updated.

 ### Download

 Define the SQL SELECT query.
 It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.